sorbayhq/sorbay/README.md

 ## State of the project

 Sorbay is in its very early stages.
 Consider it an alpha that shouldn't be running in production just yet.
-We currently working on adding new features.
+We are currently working on additional features and these will be influenced by feedback from the community.

 ## Help, bugs & discussion
 If you encounter any bugs up an issue in this repository.
 If you need help or want to chat about